 The Brevard yearbook has been called “The Pertelote” since 1935, the name coming from “The Nun’s Priest’s Tale,” one of the Canterbury Tales by Geoffrey Chaucer, and referring to the relationship between Brevard and Duke University.
 The editors of the 1935 volume write, “The name of this book signifies our relationship to our big brother, Duke University.
 The title of Duke’s annual is ‘The Chanticleer’.
 In Chaucer’s old tale, Pertelote was the hen most loved by the valiant Chanticleer.
 So, since we are in various ways connected with Duke, and particularly of the same religious denomination, we elected to call our annual The Pertelote.”

 It’s National Boy Scout Week, and DigitalNC has some great boy scout-related materials from several contributing institutions.
-Read about boy scouting activities in Raeford, N.C. from the 1940s-1960s in issues of The News-Journal, or check out these two photographs of boy scouts from the Ashe County Public Library and the Wilson County Public Library.
+Read about boy scouting activities in Raeford, N.C. from the 1940s-1960s in issues of The News-Journal, or check out this photograph of boy scouts from the Wilson County Public Library.

 Fifty-three volumes of “The Spire”, Belmont Abbey College’s student yearbook, are now available on DigitalNC.org.
 In addition, yearbooks from the now-defunct Sacred Heart College, contributed by the Sisters of Mercy Archives (Belmont, N.C.), are also available.
 These volumes range in date from 1933 to 1987, when the college closed its doors.